jessuni/shikwasa/README.md

 Shikwasa will support chapter display and seeking with the chapter plugin.
 To use:

 1. Register the chapter plugin before creating a Shikwasa instance.
 [How-to](#usage)
-2. This does not grant that the audio will display chapters.
-To display chapters, you'll need to either provide it to the player.
-Shikwasa also supports using `jsmediatags` as an external parser to read and extract chapter info from the audio file;
+2. This does not grant that the audio will display chapters for sure.
+To display chapters, you need to provide chapter data to the player.

+  If you don't have direct access to the chapter data, Shikwasa has built-in support to work with [jsmediatags](https://github.com/aadsm/jsmediatags) to read and extract the data from the audio file;

-  - (1)To manually provide chapter, include a `chapters` object in `audio`.
-[How to pass chapter?](#Audio)
+  - (1)To manually provide chapters, include a `chapters` object in `audio`.
+[How to pass chapter?](#audio)
-  - (2)To use a parser, pass [jsmediatags](https://github.com/aadsm/jsmediatags), in the `parser` options.
+  - (2)To use an external parser, pass `jsmediatags` in the `parser` options.
 [How to use a parser?](#parser)

 **(1) will take higher priority.**